Mukuldev21/AutoSpectre/README.md

 ## ⚙️ Configuration

-AutoSpectre follows the **Policy-as-Code** philosophy.
+AutoSpectre™ follows the **Policy-as-Code** philosophy.
 You can customize the behavior of the agents by modifying the policy file at `policies/instructions.md`.

 **Default Policies (`policies/instructions.md`):**